delameter/pytermor/docs/guide/low-level.rst

    :align: center
    :class: no-scaled-link

-- First line is "applied" escape sequence;
+- First line is the string with encoded escape sequence;
-- Second line shows up a sequence in raw mode, as if it was ignored by the terminal;
+- Second line shows up the string in raw mode, as if sequences were ignored by the terminal;
-- Third line is hexademical sequence byte values.
+- Third line is hexademical string representation.

 -----------------------
 SGR sequence structure
 -----------------------

-1. :kbd:`\x1b` is ESC *control character*, which opens a control sequence.
+1. :kbd:`\\x1b` is ESC *control character*, which opens a control sequence.

-2. :kbd:`[` is sequence *introducer*, it determines the type of control sequence (in this case it's :abbr:`CSI (Control Sequence Introducer)`).
+2. :kbd:`[` is sequence *introducer*; it determines the type of control sequence (in this case it's :abbr:`CSI (Control Sequence Introducer)`).

 3. :kbd:`4` and :kbd:`7` are *parameters* of the escape sequence; they mean "underlined" and "inversed" attributes respectively.
 Those parameters must be separated by :kbd:`;`.

 4. :kbd:`m` is sequence *terminator*; it also determines the sub-type of sequence, in our case :abbr:`SGR (Select Graphic Rendition)`.
 Sequences of this kind are most commonly encountered.

 -----------------------